Review

 • Full-height booties feel like too much?
 Capezio WB200 Mini (~$43).
 Same idea, less coverage.
 Good for dancers who want warmth without bulk.

 • Daily class warmup on a budget?
-Classic acrylic legwarmers, Harmonie and similar generic brands.
+Classic acrylic legwarmers, Harmonie and similar generic brands (roughly $10 to $20 a pair for the short classic knits, more for full length).
 They stretch out eventually and you replace them.
 That's the point.

 • Studio allows style and your dancer wants to express it?
-RubiaWear legwarmers and shrugs.
+RubiaWear legwarmers and shrugs (legwarmers about $48 a pair direct, these are premium knits, not $12 acrylics).
 Multiple lengths and knits with real dance-specific design.
 Check the studio's dress code first, some studios cap how 'styled' warmups can be.

 • Building one cart with shoes and tights?
 Dancewear Corner and Discount Dance carry the dance-specific warmup brands alongside everything else.
 Saves you from bouncing between four sellers.